The main difference between multispectral and hyperspectral is the number of bands and how narrow the bands are.

 Summary: Multispectral vs Hyperspectral

-Having a higher level of spectral detail in hyperspectral images gives better capability to see the unseen.
-For example, hyperspectral remote sensing distiguished between 3 minerals because of its high spectral resolution.
+Having a higher level of spectral detail in hyperspectral images gives the better capability to see the unseen.
+For example, hyperspectral remote sensing distinguished between 3 minerals because of their high spectral resolution.
 But the multispectral Landsat Thematic Mapper could not distinguish between the 3 minerals.